benhoyt/benhoyt.github.com/writings/pyast64.md

     i = i + 1
 ```

-To give you a taste of the output, the `loop` function compiles to the following assembly:
+To give you a taste of the output, the `loop` function compiles to the following assembly (with some comments added afterward):

 ```
 loop: